Is church marketing Biblical? As a church, the word marketing might feel a little uncomfortable.

 Or is your intention to build relationships and share Jesus?
 Marketing at its core is about building relationships.

 Within your marketing efforts, you want to be a wise steward of your church's money.
 Keep reading to learn how to promote church events without spending big.
+See how tools like a church event invitation letter can help you drive engagement for your members and community.

 The first place to start is with marketing materials.
 There are many resources you can use at a low cost to create your materials.